The ESfS organizing committee members are all geoscience volunteers.

 The Budget & Finance team is responsible for preparing the budget, assisting with coding payables, and tracking revenues and expenses to ensure that ESfS stays on budget.

-Budget & Finance committee: Annette Milbradt, Maverick Cue
+Budget & Finance committee: Annette Milbradt, Cathy Martin

 Daniela is currently in her Master’s degree at the University of Calgary.
 During her undergraduate degree she has worked several summer internships, as well as pursuing research interests in a variety of fields, including igneous petrology, and classical sedimentology and stratigraphy.
 Her passion lies with fostering environments that nurture experiential learning and conversation, enabling community interaction.
 She first got involved in ESfS in 2016 and has increased her involvement year over year.
 Daniela is responsible for arranging and coordinating the geoscience speakers for the Sunday Geo-Theatre.

-ESfS in Motion Chair – Tezla Hayduk and Vice-Chair – Victoria Desjardins
+ESfS in Motion Chair – Tezla Hayduk and Vice-Chair Lorraine Stratkotter

 After working in the oilfield as an engineer Tezla saw the light and went back to school to become a geologist.
 She graduated from the University of Calgary in 2018 with honors and began working across the country in mineral exploration.
 She’s worked on nickel deposits in Sudbury and Thompson for Vale and now works as a resource and geological modeler on a gold project in BC for Osisko Developments.
 She is the VP of the Mineral Exploration Group Society in Calgary and joined the ESfS Committee in 2021.
 Tezla is interesting in communicating and sharing her passion for geoscience.

-The ESfS in Motion committee organizes the Yukon Dan gold panning exhibit, the ESfS Fossil station, and the Geoscience Activity tables at the ESfS Exhibition.
+The ESfS in Motion committee organizes the Yukon Dan gold panning exhibit, the ESfS Fossil station, and the Geoscience Activity tables at ESfS every March.

 ESfS has developed travelling exhibits that we can take to science education and outreach events or add as a booth at ESfS.
-We’ve participated in Science Odyssey in May 2017, 2018, and 2019 and in Science Literacy Week in September 2018 and 2019.
+We’ve participated in Science Odyssey in May 2017, 2018, & 2019, Science Literacy Week in September 2018 & 2019, and the APEGA Rock & Fossil Clinic 2022.

 The ESfS in Motion travelling exhibits showcase four fun and interactive stations: the Explore Space Station, the Trilobite Fossil Station, the Rock Cycle Station and the Our Changing World Station.
 Visitors investigate space travel and our solar system at the Explore Space Station.
 The Trilobite Fossil Station allows participants to touch, identify and classify trilobite fossils.
 The Rock Cycle Station has sedimentary, igneous and metamorphic rocks and mineral samples to examine.
 The Our Changing World Station has activities related to plate tectonics and seismic methods.

-ESfS in Motion committee: Victoria Desjardins, Tezla Hayduk, Julia Davison
+ESfS in Motion committee: Tezla Hayduk, David Karran, Lorraine Stratkotter

-With the help of CSEG staff, the ESfS Administrator manages bookings, accounts & contracts (venue, suppliers, buses, marketing) on behalf of the CSEG Foundation, generates invoices and receives payments, tracks and manages receivables, ensures payment of expenses by credit card, and provides support and physical address for orders – venue, venue suppliers, buses, schools, exhibitors, sponsors, student and educator materials, volunteers and volunteer materials, printing, and media/marketing.
+The ESfS Administrator manages bookings, accounts & contracts (venue, suppliers, buses, marketing) on behalf of the CSEG Foundation, sends invoices and records payments, tracks and manages receivables, ensures payment of expenses by credit card, and provides support for orders – venue, venue suppliers, buses, schools, exhibitors, sponsors, student and educator materials, volunteers and volunteer materials, printing, and media/marketing.